 Take Jake.
 He is fifteen, and lives in Fort Collins with his mom and dad.
 He is an average student, not very involved with school or sports.
 Over the summer, Jake gets caught by the police with marijuana and receives a summons to court.

 At The Center, Jake takes weekly classes, performs supervised community service and submits to regular drug testing.
-Jake and his family are in partnership with skillful staff members who provide a positive but firm environment.
-The program has a high success rate (on average, 86% of participants complete all program requirements and have legal charges dropped from their records).
+Jake and his family are in partnership with a skillful case manager who provides a positive but firm expectation.

-It costs nearly $900 for every child at The Center.
+It costs nearly $900 for each student to receive services at The Center.
 Although all programs are offered on a sliding scale and each family pays at least part of the program fee, a gap remains.
-This is where you come in.